JWork Logo

 February 21, 2024 Reading time: ~1 minute

-jWork.ORG was founded by Dr. S.Chekanov in 2005.
-Now we are a community of developers and users focusing on scientific and numeric algorithms and programs, primarily written in Java (but not only).
+JWork.ORG was founded in 2005 by Dr. S. Chekanov.
+Today, it has grown into a community of developers and users working on scientific and numerical algorithms and software, primarily written in Java, but also using other programming languages.

 Please contact us at science [AT] jwork.org